 And don't worry if they want to use a web or social platform you’re not as familiar with, because you’ll learn alongside them!
 For more tips on successful virtual meetings, check out our virtual troop meeting management guidance and resources compiled below.

-A Girl Scout troop must have at minimum three youth and two approved adult volunteers.
-Adults and youth registering in groups of fewer than three youth and/or two approved, unrelated adult volunteers, at least one of whom is female, will be registered as individual Girl Scouts to more accurately reflect their status and program experience.
-Individually Registered Members are always welcome to participate in Girl Scout activities and events.
+A Girl Scout troop/group must have a minimum of five Girl Scouts and two approved adult volunteers.
+Be sure to double-check the volunteer-to-Girl Scout ratio table below to make sure you have the right number of adults present for group meetings, events, travel, and camping.
+Adults and youth registering in groups of fewer than five youth and two approved, unrelated adult volunteers, at least one of whom is female, will be registered as individual Girl Scouts to accurately reflect their status and program experience.
+Individual Girl Scouts are always welcome to participate in Girl Scout activities and events.

 Every participant (youth or adult) in Girl Scouting must register and become a member of Girl Scouts of the USA (GSUSA).
 GSUSA membership dues are valid for one year.
 Membership dues cannot be transferred to another member and are not refundable.

 Preregistration for the upcoming membership year occurs in the spring.
-Youth are encouraged to register early to avoid the fall rush.
-Early registration allows for uninterrupted receipt of forms and materials from the council, helps youth and councils plan ahead, and gets youth excited about all the great stuff they want to do as Girl Scouts next year.
-Girl Scout grade level is determined by the current membership year beginning October 1.
+Girl Scouts are encouraged to register early to avoid the fall rush.
+Early registration allows for uninterrupted receipt of forms and materials from the council, helps Girl Scouts and councils plan ahead, and gets Girl Scouts excited about all the great things they want to do as Girl Scouts next year.
+A Girl Scout’s grade level is determined by the current membership year beginning October 1.

 Lifetime membership is available to anyone who accepts the principles and beliefs of the Girl Scout Promise and Law, pays the one-time lifetime membership fee, and is at least 18 years old (or a high school graduate or equivalent).
 Volunteers with ten or more years of service can become lifetime members at the discounted young alum rate.